JonathanWilbur/asn1-d/README.md

 - [x] Fix licensing (Some parts of this project still say "ISC" instead of "MIT.")
 - [x] Find and change integral types to either `size_t` or `ptrdiff_t`
+- [ ] Use `size_t` and `ptrdiff_t` appropriately for array indices and lengths
 - [x] Extract the string constants into either `codec.d`, `asn1.d`, or something else.
-- [ ] OID / ROID codec properties
+- [ ] Fix OID / ROID
-  - [ ] Explanatory comments
-  - [ ] Proper unsigned number formatting
-  - [ ] Review again for endianness (It doesn't look right.)
-  - [ ] Review for performance (I believe it could be done a faster way.)
-  - [ ] Review that un-terminating components do not crash program.
+  - [x] Review that un-terminating OID components do not crash program.
+  - [x] Throw exception if encoded OID type contains `0x80u` (See 8.19.2 of X.690.)
+  - [x] Permit `OID` to contain arcs under `2` that exceed `39`, but not `175`.
+  - [x] Remove dependency on `Appender`
+  - [x] Allow `OID`s to be only two nodes long
+  - [x] Use the terms 'node', 'component', 'number', and 'subidentifier' consistently
+    - X.660 uses the term 'node' and 'arc'
+    - X.690 uses the term 'subidentifier'
+    - The Dubuisson book uses the term 'arc' and 'node'
+    - It sounds like 'arc' refers to the space beneath a 'node'
+  - [ ] Test string constructor of `OID`
 - [ ] Redo Context-Switching Types
   - [x] Make them actually work
   - [x] Support the pre-1994 `EXTERNAL`